davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/logging.md

-The "geode" `Appender` defines the {pivotal-gemfire-name} logging pattern as seen in {pivotal-gemfire-name}'s Log4j configuration.
+The "geode" `Appender` defines the VMware GemFire logging pattern as seen in VMware GemFire's Log4j configuration.